 I am a performance artist and researcher interested in the relationship between public urban spaces, gender and play.
 My practice is influenced by my history of involvement in the urban activity of skateboarding.

-These interests form the foundation of my work as a lecturer in performance here at SHU, through my contribution to the following specialist areas: site-specific performance, live art, gendered performance, movement improvisation, strategies for devising, and practice-as-research.
+These interests form the foundation of my work as a lecturer in performance here at Hallam, through my contribution to the following specialist areas: site-specific performance, live art, gendered performance, movement improvisation, strategies for devising, and practice-as-research.

 My earliest experience of a performance practice began in my adolescence and through an interest I developed in skateboarding.
 This playful urban activity enabled me to explore a range of bodily comportment, to engage in a form of improvisation with objects in the street and architecture, and to become an urban explorer, visiting a range of different cities and towns.
 I developed a strong connection with urban environments and spent many hours dwelling, playing and flowing with the architecture and street furniture of the UK built environment.